Nikolay Nikolaev (politician)

 Nikolay Nikolaev (Николай Петрович Николаев; born 2 April 1970, Moscow) is a Russian political figure and a deputy of the 7th and 8th State Dumas.

 From 1994 to 1998, Nikolaev worked in Tashkent and Moscow as a correspondent at the East European Insurance Report (Financial Times).
 In 1991-2001, he was the head of the department of the insurance company "Progress-Garant".
 In 2003, he founded and headed the communication group "AMSCOM", which until 2009 provided services in public relations and authorities to companies in the financial sector.
-From 2010 to 2014, Nikolaev served as CEO of the National Association of Insurance Representatives.
+From 2010 to 2014, Nikolaev was CEO of the National Association of Insurance Representatives.
 In 2013-2014, he was the vice president of the All-Russian public organization of small and medium business "Support of Russia".
 In 2016, he was elected deputy of the 7th State Duma.
 In 2021, he was re-elected for the 8th State Duma.

+Sanctions

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.